-450-11.5 Trimming Strands and Bars: Upon completion of the detensioning operation, cut the exposed strands to required length, using an oxygen flame or mechanical cutting device.
+450-11.5 TrimmingCutting Strands and Bars: Upon completion of the detensioning operation, cut the exposed strands to required length, using an oxygen flame or mechanical cutting device.
 On piles and other products requiring flush cutting of strands and bars, use only mechanical cutting, unless specifications require strand to be burned or ground below the pile surface.
-Do not use electric arc welders.
-Unless otherwise specified, allow all strands to protrude 2.5 inches plus or minus 0.5 inch beyond the end of the product, except cut strands for piling back to be flush with or below the concrete surface.
-For beams with ends not to be encased in permanent concrete diaphragms, cut strands a minimum of 1/8 inch below the concrete surface.
+Do not use electric arc welders to cut bars or strands.

+450-11.5.1 Beams: Unless otherwise specified, allowFor beam ends that will be permanently encased in concrete diaphragms, cutall strands to protrude 2.5 inches plus or minus 0.5 inch beyond the end of the product, except cut strands for piling back to be flush with or below the concrete surface or as specified in the Plans.
+For beams with ends that will not to be encased in permanent concrete diaphragms, mechanically cut strands a minimum of 1/8 inch below the concrete surface.